Hakorr/ChessCanvasReader/README.md

 3. Piece's convex hull points matched with stored hull points via dynamic time warping.
 The piece's type is determined by the best match.
 4. Check pixel brightnesses from a centered horizontal line of the convex hull.
 The piece colour is the determined by how many bright (>127) pixels there were.

+The average time to compute the FEN of a board image is around 1.5 ± 0.5 seconds.

 ## Important

 This project is still in very early development stages, expect a buggy, non-working mess.
 The goal was to see what it's like to develop computer vision and the message was very well received, it is very hard.
 Using AI would have helped.